 Unbeknownst to the Cilurzos, 100-point scores from BeerAdvocate.com and RateBeer.com had transformed their limited-release triple IPA, Pliny the Younger, into a craft beer phenomenon.
-The lines have only grown since that day, and now thousands of people line up to sample Pliny the Younger during a two-week window each February.
+The lines have only grown since that day, and now thousands of people line up to sample Pliny the Younger during a two-week window each year, typically during February.
 The couples’ flagship double IPA, Pliny the Elder, has received similarly exalted reviews and draws visitors to the pub year-round.

 “We got schooled pretty quickly at how to manage large crowds at our pub and we’ve been refining it every year,” Natalie says.
 “We’ve become a destination.“

 The craft beer power couple opened a second pub in Windsor, in Sonoma County, where the couple has lived for more than 20 years, but lines largely remain.
 (Pro tip: Go on Valentine’s Day or during the Super Bowl, when many beer fans have other obligations.)
 We asked Natalie to take the California Questionnaire and she gladly obliged.

 Why there?
 Sonoma County has everything anyone could ask for!
 We moved here 20 years ago from Southern California and never looked back.
 It’s beautiful, has great weather, world-class wine and beer, dozens of local producers of dairy, meat, and produce, and the people are fun and interesting.
 I can’t imagine living anywhere else.

 Who or what is your greatest California love?
 I love the fall in Northern California.
 The sun is lower in the sky casting a warm light on the vineyards and trees turning autumn colors.
 The coast is often warm and clear with sightings of gray whales migrating south for the winter.
 It’s the most beautiful time of year.